 I was all set for my trip to Boston.

-Reservations had been made, shop flights booked.
+Reservations had been made, flights booked.
 Everything double-checked; necessary documents at hand.
-I got Malcolm up at five AM so I could be at the airport with two hours to spare.
+I got Malcolm up at 5 AM so I could be at the airport with two hours to spare.

-I should have felt secure but I didn’t.
+I should have felt secure, but I didn’t.
 I was deep into a feeling of apprehension and on my way to anxiety.
 I got to anxiety on the drive to the airport.
 I almost hit panic standing in line to go through American customs.
 The line was endless and slow.
-Word on the line was it was somehow Trump’s fault!
+Everyone was talking about Trump.

 I never watch the movie on a plane: sensory deprivation often triggers anxiety.
 But I do eat the snack.
 The flight was short and sweet and I had a double seat all to myself.
 Take-off and landing were both uneventful, with my help, of course!